McConnell Snubs the Moderates on Obamacare

 McConnell’s decision to curry favor with Cruz’s camp is not entirely unexpected.
 GOP leadership in the House similarly moved their bill in a more conservative direction in order to win the necessary votes.
 It resulted in narrow passage.

 Whether the Senate will follow that pattern seems less certain.
-Senators from Medicaid expansion states, such as Portman, Dean Heller of Nevada, and Shelley Moore Capito of West Virginia, now face a difficult decision of whether or not to sink a bill that could be their party’s last chance for a de-facto repeal-and-replacement of Obamacare.
+Senators from Medicaid expansion states, such as Portman, Dean Heller of Nevada, and Shelley Moore Capito of West Virginia, now face a difficult decision of whether to sink a bill that could be their party’s last chance for a de-facto repeal-and-replacement of Obamacare.
 Each has signalled discomfort with the very contours of the BCRA that remain in place in version 2.0.

 Even before McConnell introduced his revised version there was evidence that his members weren’t particularly enthused or interested.
 Sens.
-Lindsey Graham (R-S.C.) and Bill Cassidy (R-La.) decided to introduce an entirely separate piece of health care legislation -- one that would block grant money to individual states while provide only very basic demands on what they could do with it—just minutes before McConnell’s unveiling.
+Lindsey Graham (R-S.C.) and Bill Cassidy (R-LA) decided to introduce an entirely separate piece of health care legislation—one that would give certain amounts of money to individual states while providing only very basic demands on what they could do with it—just minutes before McConnell’s unveiling.

 And earlier in the week, Democratic senators told The Daily Beast that Republicans were signaling a willingness to working with them on bipartisan fixes to the current law.
-Those talks won’t formally begin until the revised BCRA gets a vote (if it gets a vote at all) and it’s not particularly likely that they will be any more successful.
+Those talks won’t formally begin until the revised BCRA gets a vote—if it gets a vote at all—and it’s not particularly likely that they will be any more successful.

 Lawmakers have focused in particular on the the possibility of stabilizing the private insurance markets—specifically, the creation of a reinsurance fund.
 But Republicans have demonized the fund in recent years as an “insurance bailout.”
-Sen. Marco Rubio (R-FL) spearheaded a successful effort to nix it from the Affordable Care Act and Sen. Paul (R-KY) said the inclusion of it would amount to “subsidizing the death spiral of Obamacare.”
+Sen. Marco Rubio (R-FL) spearheaded a successful effort to nix it from the Affordable Care Act, and Sen. Paul said the inclusion of it in the new bill would amount to “subsidizing the death spiral of Obamacare.”

 “That’s what the insurance bailout superfund is.
 They call it ‘stabilization fund.’
 But that fund, that stabilization fund, is to subsidize the death spiral of Obamacare, not fix it,” Paul told reporters on Wednesday.